Body Shape Calculator

 - Hourglass: this body shape is balanced and harmonious.
 The bust and hips are proportional and well-balanced, and the waist is clearly defined.

-- Top hourglass: it is similar to the regular hourglass with a beautifully defined waist.
+- Top hourglass: it is similar to the regular hourglass with a defined waist.
 Your bust is visibly larger than your hips.

 - Bottom hourglass: this body type has a clearly defined waist like the top hourglass.
 Your bust is smaller than the hips.